cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 ### Knowledge Based Agents
 Domain knowledge systems can be rule-based, which means that they use if-then logic, incorporating variables such as number of opponents, hand strength, position, and bets to call.
 Or they can be formula-based, which requires a numeric representation of hand strength  and pot odds.
 The domain knowledge system then ranks the agent’s hand over all possible hands (ignoring the opponent’s hand likelihoods) and can be modified to also include hand potential (i.e., not only the current hand value, but the probabilistic hand value by the end of the hand).

-These exploitive agents focus on isolating weaknesses in the agent’s opponents.
+These exploitative agents focus on isolating weaknesses in the agent’s opponents.
 They must have an opponent model that is generally set up as (fold, call, raise) probability triples and generally set up histograms of hands into buckets based on actions.

 David Sklansky and Mason Malmuth’s well regarded 1994 book Hold’em Poker for Advanced Players recommended a basic rule-based system for Limit Texas Hold’em, with variations according to betting position and game conditions.
 Most human players probably operate under some sort of rule-based system whether they are thinking about it or not.
 This is more obvious late in poker tournaments when most players are either going allin or folding and so players generally have a rule-based system for which hands they'd go allin with in which position and with knowledge of opponent actions.
+For example, with 10 big blinds or lower, a good strategy might be to go allin with over 50% of hands from the small blind as a rule, but the rule could also include other factors like the opponent in the big blind.

 In David Sklansky’s 1999 text, The Theory of Poker, Sklansky states his Fundamental Theorem of Poker: “Every time you play a hand differently from the way you would have played it if you could see all your opponents’ cards, they gain; and every time you play your hand the same way you would have played it if you would call all their cards, they lose.
 Conversely, every time opponents play their hands differently from the way they would have if they could see all your cards, you gain; and every time they play their hands the same way they would have played if they could see all your cards, you lose.”